rpp30-boc-heartbleed/whimsical/README.md

 ## About the App
 <!-- Add any additional content here pertaining to timeline, personal goals, etc-->

 This application will allow the community to save time while running errands for one another.
-Think of it like Doordash, but for your neighbours and friends.

 <!--
 * What problem does it solve?
 Who uses it?
 * Why was it built?